osmandapp/docs/content/osmand/map/map-context-menu.md

 - Directions - allows you to plan route from your location to the selected point (or reverse) by clicking the 'Direction' button

 **Additional actions**:
-- {% data variables.android-values.context_menu_item_directions_from %} - makes the chosen point as Start point for navigation.
+- {% data variables.android-values.context_menu_item_directions_from %} - makes the chosen point as departure point for navigation.
 - {% data variables.android-values.context_menu_item_search %} - open seach menu and allows to seaching near the chosen point.
 - {% data variables.android-values.change_markers_position %} (Android) - allows to move the [map marker](/osmand/personal/markers) to new location.
 - {% data variables.android-values.recording_context_menu_arecord %} (Android) - allows to make [audio notes](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on selected point (creates new point on the overlay with audio icon).
 - {% data variables.android-values.recording_context_menu_vrecord%} (Android) - allows to make [video note](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on selected point (creates new point on the overlay with video icon).
-- {% data variables.android-values.recording_context_menu_precord %} (Android) - allows to Make [photo point](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on the map.
+- {% data variables.android-values.recording_context_menu_precord %} (Android) - allows to make [photo point](/osmand/map/point-layers-on-map#audio--video-notes-on-the-map) on the map.
-- Modify POI
+- Modify POI {% data variables.android-values.context_menu_item_create_poi %} - allows to edit information of POI via [OpenStreetMap editing plugin](/osmand/plugins/osm-editing).
 - {% data variables.android-values.context_menu_item_open_note %} - allows to add [OSM note](/osmand/plugins/osm-editing) for OSM community.
-- {% data variables.android-values.context_menu_item_add_waypoint %} - allows adding a selected point to a track as a waypoint.
+- {% data variables.android-values.context_menu_item_add_waypoint %} - allows make selected point to a track as a waypoint.
-- {% data variables.android-values.context_menu_item_add_parking_point %} - allows to Make the chosen point as [Parking position](/osmand/plugins/parking).
+- {% data variables.android-values.context_menu_item_add_parking_point %} - allows to make the chosen point as [Parking position](/osmand/plugins/parking).
-- Plan route - {% data variables.android-values.plan_a_route %} (Android) - opens ["Plan a route"](/osmand/plan-route/create-route) tool and select chosen point as the beginning of the route.
+- {% data variables.android-values.plan_a_route %} (Android) - opens ["Plan a route"](/osmand/plan-route/create-route) tool and select chosen point as the beginning of the route.
 - {% data variables.android-values.avoid_road %} (Android) - allows to mark place that you would like to avoid for [navigation](/osmand/navigation/route-navigation).

 <!-- ### Directions